NaPiZip/Programming-basics-cpp/Design_patterns_in_modern_cpp/README.md

 If an interface takes an object of its base class, it should equally take an object of its sub class without anything breaking, or unexpected behavior.

+**The Interface Segregation Principle (ISP)** Interface should also follow the rule of SRP, meaning it's not recommended to create interface classes which contain a lot of methods unless the grouping makes sense in the bigger picture.
+It is often beneficial to split the interfaces this helps the user, in case he does not want to implement all methods, only the one he needs.

+**Dependency Inversion Principle (DIP)**
+"High-level modules should not depend on low-level modules.
+Both should depend on abstractions."[Robert C. Martin](https://www.goodreads.com/author/show/45372.Robert_C_Martin).

 ## Contributing
 To get started with contributing to my GitHub repository, please contact me [Slack](https://join.slack.com/t/napi-friends/shared_invite/enQtNDg3OTg5NDc1NzUxLWU1MWNhNmY3ZTVmY2FkMDM1ODg1MWNlMDIyYTk1OTg4OThhYzgyNDc3ZmE5NzM1ZTM2ZDQwZGI0ZjU2M2JlNDU).